 Thinking of making a switch to electric cars?
-Here are five advantages of electric cars that you probably didn’t know.
-These benefits make the decision to go electric not only for eco-friendly motivation but also for long-term savings.
+Here are five benefits of electric vehicles (AKA EVs) that you probably didn’t know.
+These benefits make the decision easy to go electric not only for eco-friendly motivation but also for long-term savings.
 Electric cars are the cars of the future and they are getting better and better each passing year.
-Making the switch to electric cars is getting more attractive as the design choices keep increasing!
+Making the switch from gasoline vehicles to electric cars is getting more attractive as the design choices keep increasing!
 I will also share a list of the latest electric car companies competing for your car purchase.

 This article on Bumper breaks down your gas savings potential even more, Record Gas Prices: Which States Most Benefit Switching to Electric Vehicles?

 Also, don’t forget about the potential tax credit savings.
 Consult with a qualified professional but, all-electric cars purchased new in or after 2010 may be eligible for a federal income tax credit of up to $7,500.